 Payment plans are available to all of those in need.
 We accept payment plans and work out their terms on a case-by-case basis.
-Those who commit to a payment plan must enroll in monthly automatic bill pay using a credit or debit card (a 5% processing fee will be included with each payment installment), even if they have to leave the training for any reason.
+Those who commit to a payment plan must enroll in monthly automatic bill pay using a credit card.
+All payments must be made according to the agreed upon payment schedule, even if the participant has to leave the training for any reason.
 To apply for a payment plan, please send a statement of need together with a proposal of payments to [email protected].

 Full and partial scholarships are awarded based on need, inclusivity, dedication, and demonstrated excellence.
 If you’re interested in applying, please fill out the Yoga Activist teacher training scholarship application.
 Filling out this form in no way guarantees that Yoga District nor Yoga Activist is granting the applicant a full or partial scholarship.
 Once you’ve submitted the scholarship application please do not inquire about the status of your application with Yoga Activist- instead you can email [email protected].
 We give particular preference to those who are committed to sharing yoga with trauma survivors and/or communities that demonstrate extreme need.

-Tuition is just $1500 for our DC-based (non-retreat) 200-hour yoga teacher trainings, and payment plans are available for all those with demonstrated need.
-Work-study trainees volunteer at Yoga District for approximately 3-4 hours per week, including at least 3 months after the completion of the training.
+Tuition is just $1900 for our DC-based (non-retreat) 200-hour yoga teacher trainings for work-study participants.
+Payment plans are available for all those with demonstrated need.
+Work-study participants volunteer at Yoga District for approximately 3-4 hours per week, including at least 3 months after the completion of the training.
 Work-study trainees must demonstrate excellent performance in their work-study duties in order to receive the discounted tuition price.
 On a case-by-case basis, Yoga District may accept work-study volunteers for shorter-term positions requiring more hours per week.
 Please email [email protected] to inquire about work study availability.

 Books, cc fees, and refunds

-Total program tuition does not include the required $180 book bundle fee which includes our 300+ page training manual.
-Accommodations and meals are not included.
-We can not accept cash payments – debit/credit or check only.
-All tuition paid by credit card is subject to a 5% processing fee.
+Total program tuition includes our 300+ page training manual.
+Other required texts (Bhagavad Gita, Yoga Sutras, Yoga Adjustments, Yoga Teacher’s Toolbox, and Yoga Anatomy), accommodations and meals are not included.
+We can not accept cash payments –credit only.
 No refunds are available.
-A full tuition credit (excluding the non-refundable $200 deposit and the 5% credit card processing fee, if applicable) to your Yoga District account is available for cancellations made at least six weeks before the first lecture date.
-Please note we don’t offer refunds but we do offer account credits should you fail to attend a training you’ve paid for.
-You can also apply your tuition for one training to a later training–we offer training sessions regularly so there are no worries!
+A full tuition credit (excluding the non-refundable $275 deposit and a 5% credit card processing fee) to your Yoga District account is available for cancellations made at least six weeks before the first lecture date.
+Please note we don’t offer refunds but we do offer account credits should you be unable to attend a training you’ve paid for.

 How to Join the Training

-- Have two references directly send a statement of reference to [email protected], with your name clearly in the subject line.
+- Have one reference directly send a statement of reference to email@example.com, with your name clearly in the subject line.
 Preferred references include yoga teachers you’ve practiced with regularly, as well as any other references that can describe your ability to follow through and your dedication to yoga and/or mindfulness traditions.

 Once the application, references, and deposit are received, you’ll receive a decision by email from Yoga District within a few business days*.
 You must complete all application steps and sign the training contract to be considered fully enrolled in the training.
 If the applicant does not complete all required steps, their spot in the training is not guaranteed.